rsksmart/rsk-token-box/README.md

 To inherit the library's attributes and functions, we simply define our contract as a `ERC20Mintable` using the `is` keyword in this way.

-5. Compile and migrate the smart contract.
+4. Compile the smart contract.

 Note inside the development console we don't preface commands with `truffle`.

 > To make sure you're in the development console, the command prompt must be `truffle(develop)>`